ankit-invitae/go-rabbitmq-notify/README.md

 ### macOS

-Download [.app](https://github.com/ankit-invitae/go-rabbitmq-notify/releases) file and run as any other application.
+Download [.tar.gz](https://github.com/ankit-invitae/go-rabbitmq-notify/releases) file, untar it and run as any other application.

 ## RabbitMQ Config file